-At The Guardian, Matthew Jenkin explains that sociolinguistic have so far not been able to find any intrinsic reason that certain languages should be objectively “more beautiful” than others.
+At The Guardian, Matthew Jenkin explains that sociolinguistics has so far not been able to find any intrinsic reason that certain languages should be objectively “more beautiful” than others.
 Instead, a language’s attractiveness seems to depend entirely on our own background.

-The closeness of a language’s sounds to one’s own mother tongue also influences their impression of it.
-Consonant clusters (as they are common in German) or the tonal distinctions used in Thai and Mandarin will sound unnatural and harsh to a native English speaker.
+The closeness of a language’s sounds to one’s own mother tongue also influences our impression of it.
+For example, tonal distinctions used in Thai and Mandarin will sound unnatural and harsh to a native English speaker.

 “There hasn’t been any research that has directly exploited the attractiveness of a language and didn’t eventually tie it back to the social evaluation of the speaking community,” Dr. Vineeta Chand of the University of Essex says in the Guardian.
 In other words: it’s all subjective.